-Request: \$6,500 Recommendation: \$6,500\
+Request: \$12,900\

-The DAC recommends the Department of Corrections be awarded \$6,500, which in addition to the \$4,250 in ATF funds carried over from 2021, provides a total of \$10,750\ for the Voucher Assistance program.
+The DAC recommends the Department of Corrections be awarded \$12,900, which in addition to the \$3,000\ in ATF funds carried over from 2022, provides a total of \$15,900\ for the Voucher Assistance program.
 This program supports substance use disorder evaluations and treatment for adult offenders who face financial barriers to obtaining those services.
-Voucher assistance will be provided to adults in the Adult Residential Center (ARC) and adults who are under Intensive Supervised Probation, House Arrest, or Bond Supervision.
+Voucher assistance will be provided to adults in the Adult Residential Center (ARC) and adults who are under Intensive Supervised Probation, House Arrest, or Bond Supervision, as well as clients who are graduating from the inpatient Therapeutic Community and require continued outpatient treatment.
 Evaluation and treatment services will be provided by providers who maintain licensure pursuant to the Kansas Behavioral Sciences Regulatory Board and who have demonstrated success in keeping clients engaged.

 Results Projected: The goal of the Voucher Assistance Program is for clients to reduce or eliminate the financial barriers associated with accessing alcohol/drug evaluations and treatment in a timely manner.
 Adults who receive vouchers will obtain an evaluation within 30 days, initiate recommended treatment within 60 days post evaluation, and successfully complete treatment.
-Corrections anticipates serving 29 Johnson County clients during 2022.
+Corrections anticipates serving 39 Johnson County clients during 2023.